wunderio/code-quality/README.md

 The pre-commit hook will be automatically run upon executing `git commit`.

-The code scanning can be avoided by `git commit --no-verify` or `git commit -n`.
+The code scanning can be avoided by `git commit --no-verify` or `git commit -n` but is only meant for rare occasions.

 You can run the checks manually with: `./vendor/bin/grumphp run`

+To run specific task from the defined tasks in grumphp.yml, you can define it with `--tasks` parameter.
+Example:

+    ./vendor/bin/grumphp run --tasks=phpcs

 ## Usage in Continuous Integration
 You can easily use the code quality checkers on your CI (CircleCi/Jenkins/GitLab CI) by adding this line: